canmom/canmom.github.io/_posts/crit/2018-11-21-whats-wrong-is-this-world.md

 It could hardly be more explicit here: the Ghouls and the CCG are basically the same, but neither can see it.
 The thrust of this episode is Kaneki trying to get across to Amon that ghouls are people etc. etc., while Kirishima ultimately kills Mado; after the fact, we get various flashbacks aiming to develop Mado as something other than a sadist.

-So like - it’s doing a similar thing to _NieR_ and _Princess Mononoke_, which is to present a conflict where both sides are driven by grief and revenge, and both are suffering for it, even if one side ultimately instigated the conflict.
+Like <cite>NieR</cite> and <cite>Mononoke-hime</cite>, it's aiming to present a conflict where both sides are driven by grief and revenge, and both are suffering for it, even if one side ultimately instigated the conflict.

 <figure>
   <img src="{{site.url}}/img/embed/2018-11-21-whats-wrong-is-this-world/img-17.png" alt="A screenshit of NieR: Gestalt.
 The Replicant of Father Nier faces his counterpart, the 'Shadowlord'.
 Nier's upper body is uncovered except for a shoulder pad; he has white hair and an eyepatch.
 The Shadowlord closely resembles him, but he's made of shadowy writing and red lines.">
 </figure>

-In the original _NieR_, the plot depends in part on Nier not being able to understand what the Shades (relapsed Gestalts) are saying; in the second playthrough, we are allowed to hear the Shades begging for mercy, and ultimately we learn that the protagonists are ‘Replicants’ who were supposed to be empty vessels for temporarily displaced souls, but somehow accidentally gained sentience.
+In the original <cite>NieR</cite>, the plot depends in part on Nier not being able to understand what the Shades (relapsed Gestalts) are saying; in the second playthrough, we are allowed to hear the Shades begging for mercy, and ultimately we learn that the protagonists are ‘Replicants’ who were supposed to be empty vessels for temporarily displaced souls, but somehow accidentally gained sentience.

 The struggle is between two different versions of the same people, and it’s a situation set up that can’t not have a tragic ending; at best, Nier and his daughter/sister (depending on version) will be permanently separated while the Replicants keep dying to the Black Scrawl and the Replicants relapse; at worst, either the Gestalts or the Replicants must die, and since the Replicants can’t reproduce, the ultimate ending leaves humanity doomed to die out in a generation.

-In _NieR: Automata_, we kind of know from the beginning not to take the things 9S and 2B say about the machine lifeforms at face value; and sure enough, the machines turn out to be just as capable of complex emotion and thought as the android protagonists.
-Both sides are chasing after their image of humanity; the war between was built on a false premise from the start and is sustained by various lies - in part because for the leadership of both factions, ending the war is an existential, or perhaps existentialist threat.
+In <cite>NieR: Automata</cite>, we kind of know from the beginning not to take the things 9S and 2B say about the machine lifeforms at face value; and sure enough, the machines turn out to be just as capable of complex emotion and thought as the android protagonists.
+Both sides are chasing after their image of humanity.
+The war between was built on a false premise from the start and is sustained by various lies, in part because, for the leadership of both factions, ending the war is an existential (or perhaps existentialist!) threat.

 <figure>
   <img src="{{site.url}}/img/embed/2018-11-21-whats-wrong-is-this-world/img-18.png" alt="The androids 9S and A2, both dressed in dark uniforms although A2's is mostly destroyed, lie in a pool of their own blood.
 Both have katanas through their chests.">
 </figure>

-Like many of Yoko Taro’s games, _NieR Automata_ takes place in a world that is overwhelmingly bleak.
+Like many of Yoko Taro’s games, <cite>NieR Automata</cite> takes place in a world that is overwhelmingly bleak.
 The game’s opening lines set the tone:

 > Everything that lives is designed to end.
 We are perpetually trapped in a never-ending spiral of life and death.
 Is this a curse?
 Or some kind of punishment?
 I often think of the god who blessed us with this cryptic puzzle, and wonder if I ever have the chance to kill him.

-But unlike the original NieR, _Automata_ points to a way to transcend its tragic ending, and crucially, refuse the unwinnable scenario imposed on the characters; textually, by the original no. 9 who created Project YoRHa and programmed the backdoor the machines use to destroy it, and metatextually, by the developers whose names you can only fight your way through by finding solidarity with others and explicitly disavowing the tragic, nihilistic conclusion.
+But unlike the original <cite>NieR</cite>, <cite>Automata</cite> points to a way to transcend its tragic ending, and crucially, refuse the unwinnable scenario imposed on the characters; textually, by the original no. 9 who created Project YoRHa and programmed the backdoor the machines use to destroy it, and metatextually, by the developers whose names you can only fight your way through by finding solidarity with others and explicitly disavowing the tragic, nihilistic conclusion.
 The pods, who gain sapience over the course of the game, offer an interpretation: we are perpetually trapped in a never-ending spiral of life and death - but life is ‘all about the struggle within this cycle’.
 For a Yoko Taro game, that counts as upbeat.

 <figure>
   <img src="{{site.url}}/img/embed/2018-11-21-whats-wrong-is-this-world/img-19.png" alt="Irontown, a small fortress of wooden pallisades surrounded by stakes in the middle of a lake.
 Various triangular roofs can be seen, along with the smoke of industry.">